briansu2004/udemy-devops-real-projects/010-MinikubeGrafanaPrometheusMultipassMonitoring/01_YN_WindowsOnly.md

 kubectl -n kube-system apply -f components.yaml
 ```

-Once the Pod is ready, you can run below command to test out if the metric server is working.
+Once the Pod is ready, we can run below command to test out if the metric server is working.

 ```dos
 kubectl top node